10 Best Herbal Baths For Varicose Veins

 hypericum perforatum bath

-Hypericum perforatum, commonly known as St. John's wort, has been traditionally used in herbal baths to support the treatment of varicose veins.
+Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used in herbal baths to support the health of varicose veins.

 silybum marianum bath